public class StatementWrapper

 method has been exceeded and has at least attempted to cancel

-the currently running Statement
+the currently running Statementpublic boolean execute(java.lang.String sql,

-statement, or an SQL statement able to return
+INSERT statement, or an SQL statement able to return

 auto-generated keys (the list of such statements is vendor-specific).